ppoffice/hexo-theme-icarus/source/_posts/theme/Polymorphic-Link-Settings.md

             url: 'http://github.com/ppoffice/hexo-theme-icarus'
 ---

-You may already noticed that Icarus allows you to put icon links on the right of navigation bar, the bottom of the profile widget, and the right side of the footer with the following format:
+You may already notice that Icarus allows you to put icon links on the right of the navigation bar, the bottom of the profile widget, and the right side of the footer with the following format:

 <!-- more -->